lileitech/AtrialJSQnet/README.md

 ## Overview
 The repository contains the core codes of "[AtrialJSQnet: A New Framework for Joint Segmentation and Quantification of Left Atrium and Scars Incorporating Spatial and Shape Information](https://arxiv.org/pdf/2008.04729.pdf)".
-The code includes four kinds of scripts:
+The resposutory includes four folds:
 ### C++ script fold
 This fold includes some tools written using C++ for the pre-processing of LGE MRI.
 ### LearnGC fold
-This fold includes the python code to train and test the [LearnGC](https://www.sciencedirect.com/science/article/pii/S1361841519301355), which is published in MedIA2019.
+This fold includes the python code to train and test the [LearnGC](https://www.sciencedirect.com/science/article/pii/S1361841519301355), which was published in MedIA2019.
 In this manuscript, we employed LearnGC for comparison.
-Note that the scripts to generate the multi-scale patches and the pre-processing code for LearnGC is not included.
+Note that the scripts to generate the multi-scale patches and the pre-processing code for LearnGC are not included here.
 ### Matlab fold
-This fold includes some pre-processing scripts employed in AtrialJSQnet, and some of these scripts aimed to use the generated tools.
+This fold includes some pre-processing scripts employed in AtrialJSQnet, and some of these scripts aimed to use the generated C++ tools mentioned in the C++ script fold.
 ### Python script AtrialJSQnet
 This fold includes the python code for training and test the AtrialJSQnet.